xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 <br><br>
 Over the next couple of years I rewrote SceneJS twice, and we managed to double that frame rate.
-NVIDIA even helped out and made optimizations for mobile GPUs, and later, after we made a private fork (described below), we got it rendering at ~60FPS for most of the basic anatomy model.
+NVIDIA even helped out and made optimizations for mobile GPUs, and later, after we made a private fork (described below), we got it rendering at ~60FPS for most of the full anatomy model.

 ### Human Developer API Origins